-Whilst these figures are no doubt in part due to the NHS having to prioritise more urgent operations, this does raise concern on the potential impact of delayed routine surgery for those on the waiting list.
+Whilst these figures are no doubt in part due to the NHS having to prioritise more urgent operations, this does raise a concern about the potential impact of delayed routine surgery for those on the waiting list.
 This may include prolonged suffering or could impair recovery once surgery has been carried out.
-In cases where unreasonable delays in treatment have led to undue suffering, or where a recovery from a condition will be reduced due the delays, patients may be entitled to make a hospital negligence claim.
+In cases where unreasonable delays in treatment have led to undue suffering, or where recovery from a condition will be reduced due to the delays, patients may be entitled to make a hospital negligence claim.

 Whilst the lengthy delays have implications, those undergoing surgical procedures may also be exposed to increased risk due to surgeons and other medical staff being overstretched and therefore unable to provide sufficient safe care.
-In extreme circumstances this may lead to mistakes and oversights from medical professionals and surgeons, such as failing to observe or diagnose more serious conditions, or even a never event – such as operating on the wrong body part or leaving medical apparatus inside patient’s bodies in error, which may lead to patients pursuing a surgical error claim.
+In extreme circumstances, this may lead to mistakes and oversights from medical professionals and surgeons, such as failing to observe or diagnose more serious conditions, or even a never event – such as operating on the wrong body part or leaving medical apparatus inside a patient’s bodies in error, which may lead to patients pursuing a surgical error claim.

 Derek Alderson, president of the Royal College of Surgeons, said: